Table of Contents

 Forget Me Not

 Forget Me Nots, also called Myosotis, have tiny flowers that are typically blue but also have some pink and white hues.
 The name mysotis comes from the Greek word for mouse’s ear, as the leaves of the plant resemble a mouse’s ear.
 However, its common name Forget Me Not has a much more romantic origin.

 Legend has it that during medieval times, a knight was walking by the river with his lady.
 As he bent to pick some flowers for her, he lost his balance because of his heavy armor and fell into the river.
-As he was swept away in the currents, he tossed the flowers towards her and cried out, “Forget me not!”.
+As he was swept away in the currents, he tossed the flowers toward her and cried out, “Forget me not!”.

 This romantic story has given Forget Me Nots a sad association.
 However, it also represents remembrance, hope, and undying love.